Digital Footprints: How to Manage and Protect Yourself and Your Kids Online

 F8 studio/Shutterstock.com

-While our digital footprint isn’t something that’s usually at the forefront of our minds, not attending to it can have serious consequences.
-As well as general privacy concerns, cybercriminals can use the digital breadcrumbs we’ve left behind to harvest our personal information and steal our payment details.
-Plus, not paying enough attention to the depth of our digital footprint can cause embarrassment.
+And on a less catastrophic level, not paying enough attention to the depth of our online footprint can cause some major embarrassment.
 Remember that ‘cringey’ post from ten years ago taken at a boozy office Christmas party?
 If the privacy settings aren’t right, your new employer could see it.

 What is a digital footprint simple definition?